SitiWeb/images_py/readme.md

 Creating an Executable

-To create a standalone executable from this project, you can use PyInstaller.
+To create an executable for this application, you can use pyinstaller.
 Follow the steps below:

-    Install PyInstaller
+    Install PyInstaller:

-    You can install PyInstaller using pip:

     sh

 pip install pyinstaller

-Generate the Executable
+Create the Executable:

-Navigate to the project directory and run PyInstaller:
+Navigate to the directory containing your main.py script and run:

 sh

-    pyinstaller --onefile --noconsole main.py
+pyinstaller --onefile --windowed main.py

+    --onefile: Packages everything into a single executable file.
+    --windowed: Ensures the console window does not appear when running the GUI application.

-    Find the Executable
+Locate the Executable:

-    After PyInstaller finishes, you can find the executable in the dist directory.
+After running the command, you will find the executable in the dist folder within your project directory.

-File Structure

-    main.py: Entry point for the application.
-    api/: Contains the woocommerce.py file for interacting with WooCommerce API. utils/: Contains utility scripts for file operations and image processing. ui/: Contains the UI components for the application. config.enc: Encrypted file storing WooCommerce API credentials.

-Requirements

-Create a requirements.txt file with the following content:

-tk
-Pillow
-requests
-woocommerce
-cryptography
-pyinstaller

-Usage

-    Select Source Type
-        Choose between local directory and WooCommerce product.

-    Set Canvas Size
-        Specify the dimensions to resize the images.

-    Filename Template
-        Define a template for renaming the images using placeholders like {name}, {sku}, {width}, {height}.

-    Start Processing
-        Click the "Start Processing" button to process the images.
-The log will appear in a separate window.

-Notes

-    Ensure ImageMagick is correctly installed and added to your system's PATH.
-    The application uses the cryptography library to encrypt WooCommerce API credentials for security.

-Support

-If you encounter any issues or have questions, feel free to open an issue in the repository or contact the maintainer.
-License

-This project is licensed under the MIT License.
-Acknowledgements

-    ImageMagick
-    WooCommerce

-With this information, you should be able to set up, run, and create an executable for the Image Processing Application.
-Enjoy processing your images with ease!